janschill/dyeislifedk/content/tournament.da.md

 # Officiel Beer Die (Dye) Tietgenkollegiet Turnering

-## Overall standings
+## Overview of the teams

-These standings do not mean that the team in position one is winner of the tournament.
+This table is solemly to give an overview of all participants.
+Position 1 does not mean winner of the tournament.

 {{< standings url="data/tournament.json" >}}